LorenzSeufert/CeangalMessenger---Documentation/SRS.md

 ### 2.1 Vision

-Ceangal Messenger is a alternative to Discord and Teamspeak with self deployable servers.
+Ceangal Messenger is a little social chat app with self deployable servers.
 Every user has a profile with personal information.
 You should be able to add friends and write with them in a private text Channel.
 Later on we want to implement self deployable servers with voice and text channels.

 ### 2.2 Use Case Diagram